tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 I never wanted to be a part of this, it is what is... meaning the wheels have already been set in motion and I wash my hands of it.
 I don't know how long I have, but really, it doesn't matter.
 I don't know how long any of us have.

 Currently I am hidden out in the remote wilderness somewhere I won't disclose.
 Certainly they could find me if they truly wanted to but at this point they have bigger fish to fry.
-At least I hope, but it really won't matter I suppose.
+At least I hope.
+It really won't matter I suppose.
 Not like anyone will listen before it's too late anyway.

 By now I'm sure many of you have heard the theories about 'AI' and how it could one day present itself to be a real issue.
 The thing with AI is that, in theory, we should be able to build enough safeguards and fail-safes that if it ever does pose a problem, we can quash it before it spirals out of control.
 Now it is hypothetically possible that such a mechanism could spin out and form a sort of 'AI avalanche' where the rate which we need to set the the fail safes become exponentially faster than humanly possibly.
 At which point we would be facing the culmination the fears that science fiction has proposed for decades now, in a sort of 'take over' scenario.